-The internet is awash with well-meaning but technically inaccurate “advise” about “professionally dry cleaning” your substantially down and down/feather mix bed pillows at a dry cleaning facility.
+The internet is awash with well-meaning but technically inaccurate “advise” about professionally dry cleaning your down and down/feather mix bed pillows at a dry cleaning facility.

-This misinformation is reinforced by some manufacturers and retailers of substantially down and down/feather mix bed pillows who often include the words “dry clean” in their product literature and/or on the care labels attached to their pillows.
+This misinformation is reinforced by some manufacturers and retailers of substantially down and down/feather mix bed pillows who often include the words “dry clean” on their websites and/or on the care labels attached to their pillows.

-Truth is, you should never dry clean your substantially down and down/feather mix pillows in dry cleaning solvents or fluids at a dry cleaning facility.
+Truth is, you should never dry clean your down and down/feather mix bed pillows in dry cleaning solvents or fluids at a dry cleaning facility.

 And it makes no difference what solvent or fluid your dry cleaner uses....